PRIMATES &

 If the cells aren't dislodged, they pile up and form a coat that thickens all your life, making your skin look dull, unattractive and old-looking.

-Every day, millions of new skin cells are produced, through mitosis or cell division, at the bottom of your epidermis.
+Every day, at the bottom of your epidermis, millions of new skin cells are produced, through mitosis or cell division.

-These cells get flattened and hardened as they are pushed up the epidermis by new ones.
+These cells get flattened and hardened as they get pushed up the epidermis by new ones.

 When they reach the corneal layer, the top of your skin, the cells are dead.